A Guide to Creating the Perfect Family Bleisure Trip in Minneapolis Northwest

 For a true autumn experience, wind your way through Minnesota's largest corn maze at Twins Cities Harvest Festival and Maze!
 In…

 The Maple Grove Community Center features an indoor playground, an outdoor skate park, an indoor ice-skating arena and much more.…

 Playground Plaza is a recreational oasis in Maple Grove open 365 days a year.
 The climate-controlled indoor play area features…

-The Holiday Inn & Suites Maple Grove is home to Venetian Waterpark – Minneapolis Northwest's premier water park.
-Rain, snow or…
+The Holiday Inn Hotel & Suites Maple Grove is home to Venetian Waterpark – Minneapolis Northwest's premier waterpark.
+Rain, snow…

 Dave & Buster's, located at the Fountains at Arbor Lakes, offers fun for the whole family with more than 200 games in its Million…